nuhro/Intersection-Problem/README.md

 (Cellular Automata, Agent-Based Model, Continuous Modeling...)
 (If you are not sure here: 1.
 Consult your colleagues, 2. ask the teachers, 3. remember that you can change it afterwards)

-Cellular Automata
+We'll use Cellular Automata as the groups before.

-first: cars drive in a stop-and-go manner without accelarating and braking time, but with reaction time when entering or leaving the intersection.
+In a first step the cars drive in a stop-and-go manner without accelarating and braking time, but with reaction/pseudo-accelerating/braking time when entering or leaving(only roundabout) the intersection.
+The great unrealistic disadvantage this way is that the cars haven't got different velocities.
+In a second step we try to implement the Schreckenberg-model.

 ## Other